 The current voluntary committee are: Cat Meighan, Kirsten Body, Lorna Campbell, Nicola Gear, Richard Bracken

-To promote contemporary art as an integral part of culture in the Highlands;
+Contemporary art as an integral part of culture in the Highlands;

-To embed an artist-led ethos in all we do;
+An artist-led ethos in all we do;

-To value aspiration over previous experience;
+Aspiration over previous experience;

-To develop a community of support, experimentation, exchange and ideas;
+Developing a community of support, experimentation, exchange and ideas;

-To develop inclusive experiences which embrace diverse communities;
+Inclusive experiences which embrace diverse communities;

-To promote contemporary art as an integral part of culture in the Highlands;
+To promote contemporary art as an integral part of culture in the Highlands:

 increase both the visibility and viability of being an artist in our area and support emerging practice.